getraid/raspberrypi-led-node-and-webserver/README.md

 7. \* (Change the IP where the websocketserver lies to your Pi's ip `nano ws-client.js`)
   * ` var ws = new WebSocket("ws://your-pi-local-ip-adress:3000");`
   * to save changes: *CTRL + X -> Y -> Enter*
+8. Install pigpio `sudo apt-get install pigpio -y`
+9. Update all dependecies: `npm install`
-8. Run the script: `sudo node ws` (sudo necessary because of GPIO access and port 80)
+10. Run the script: `sudo node ws-dev.js` (sudo necessary because of GPIO access and port 80) 10.1 If further down no problems occur, you can launch `sudo node ws.js` instead.
+Ws-dev just shows more log data.
-9. Open your Webbrowser and enter the IP adress of your pi in the url bar.
+11. Open your Webbrowser and enter the IP adress of your pi in the url bar.
 For example: `http://192.168.178.42/`
-10. If the title of the page says *Connected to Server* then you can click on the field with the "FFFFFF" and drag the color slider around.
+12. If the title of the page says *Connected to Server* then you can click on the field with the "FFFFFF" and drag the color slider around.
   * Else check the console of the Pi.
 Maybe your port is blocked or there is a GPIO error.
   * Used Ports: 80 (webserver) & 3000 (websocketserver)
-11. Install tmux to run the script in the background `sudo apt-get install tmux`
+13. Install tmux to run the script in the background `sudo apt-get install tmux`
   * `tmux`
-  * `node ws`
+  * `sudo node ws`
   * *CTRL + B and then press d*
   * You can now close the terminal.
 To re-enter the tmux session, type `tmux a`
-12. Enjoy your LED-Stripe webcontroller from any device in your local area network
+14. Enjoy your LED-Stripe webcontroller from any device in your local area network
   * It is also possible to start this script running with tmux on the startup of the system -> rc.local.

-If you get errors, maybe you need to install pigpio: `sudo apt-get install pigpio`.
 \* 7 - Is not necessary anymore, change it if you encounter errors.

 ## Sidenote: